 Few words make people as nervous as “biohazard.”
-It conjures images of hazmat suits, hazard tape, condemned property and massive expense.
-But what are biohazards, and how should you respond if you need to deal with a biohazard cleanup?
-At Pro Housekeepers, we know a thing or two about difficult cleanups, and we’re here to demystify the biohazard cleaning process.
+It conjures hazmat suits, hazard tape, condemned property, and massive expense.
+At Pro Housekeepers we know difficult cleanups, and we’re here to demystify the process.

 What are biohazards?

-Simply put, a biological hazard, or biohazard, is any biological material that poses a risk to human or animal health.
-Blood is the most common biohazard we come into regular contact with, but other biohazards include mold and fungus spores, human waste, animal infestations, and industrial chemicals.
-Some are rare to find in typical home or workplace environments, but others are surprisingly common.
-It only takes a small leak or condensation buildup to provide the perfect environment for Stachybotrys chartarum — black mold — to thrive in residential homes, where it has been linked to bleeding lungs in infants.
+A biological hazard, or biohazard, is any biological material that poses a risk to human or animal health.
+Blood is the most common one we encounter, but others include mold and fungus spores, human waste, animal infestations, and industrial chemicals.
+Some are rare in homes and workplaces; others are surprisingly common.
+It only takes a small leak or condensation buildup to create the perfect environment for Stachybotrys chartarum — “black mold” — to grow in a home.
+(Black mold was widely suspected as the cause of a 1990s cluster of infant lung hemorrhage in Cleveland, but after review the CDC concluded that link was not proven; even so, the CDC advises that any mold found in a building should be removed, since mold can cause genuine respiratory and allergic problems.)

-Most biohazards are caused by microorganisms (such as bacteria and fungi), viruses, or toxins.
-Biohazards are classified according to type and effect and given United Nations numbers, which are reserved for all hazardous materials, including non-biohazards such as explosives and oxidizers.
-The categories of different biohazards include infectious substances harmful to humans, infectious substances harmful to animals, unidentified biological substances, and regulated medical waste.
+Most biohazards come from microorganisms (bacteria and fungi), viruses, or toxins.
+They’re classified by type and effect and assigned UN numbers (used for all hazardous materials, including non-biological ones like explosives).
+The categories include infectious substances harmful to humans, infectious substances harmful to animals, unidentified biological substances, and regulated medical waste.

-The CDC further classifies biohazards according to the extent of harm they cause:
+The CDC further classifies biological agents by biosafety level, according to the harm they pose:

-Level 1 — pose minimal threat to humans (E. coli)
+Level 1 — minimal threat to healthy adults (some strains of E. coli)

 Level 3 — high-risk pathogens that can become airborne (tuberculosis)